 The good news is that the company expects much lower retooling cost thanks to reusing its existing factories as opposed to making NGT in greenfield factories.
-This does not mean that the cost will not be significant; and CEO Werner estimates a cost of $0.30 per watt to retool its Fab 3 to make NGT, meaning a total cost of over $1 billion given the higher capacity after the switch to NGT.
+This does not mean that the cost will not be significant; and CEO Werner estimates a cost of $0.30 per watt to retool its Fab 3 to make NGT, meaning a total cost of around $400 million given the higher capacity after the switch to NGT.
 The company plans to fund this at least in part through customer advances and partnerships, and reports that it has several in the works.

 Additionally, there is the substantial matter of the pending acquisition of SolarWorld’s Oregon factory, which SunPower also plans to fund without new capital raises, and here the sale of assets could prove critical.
 Retooling at the SolarWorld factory is expected to be much less costly, as the company plans to use SolarWorld’s cell production, and the biggest change will be moving module production to P-Series.